Skip to contents

 • key:

-• size: (if keep_size = TRUE) Integer count of spans in the phinterval element
+• size: Integer count of spans in the phinterval element.

 Details

 phint_unnest() expands each phinterval element into its constituent time spans, creating one row per span.
-The resulting data frame contains a key column identifying which phinterval element each span came from, along with start and end columns for the span boundaries.
+The resulting data frame contains a key column identifying which phinterval element each span came from, a start and end column for each span's boundaries, and a size column counting the number of spans in the phinterval element.

-For phinterval elements containing multiple disjoint spans, all spans are included with the same key value.
+For phinterval elements containing multiple disjoint spans, all spans are included with the same key value and size.
 Scalar phinterval elements (single spans) produce a single row.
+Both NA elements and hole()s produce NA values in the start and end columns, but have a size of NA and 0 respectively.

 Examples